fxos-components/serviceworkerware/README.md

 - [Mozilla Nightly](https://blog.wanderview.com/sw-builds/)

 # Philosophy
-Following the same pattern than express framework, we can write middleware to handle our request, pipe them and build greater things.
+Following the same pattern from the [Express](http://expressjs.com/) framework, we can write middleware to handle our requests, pipe them and build greater things.

-But with Servicworkers you can do more things than just attend request.
+But with ServiceWorkers, you can do more things than just attend requests.
 They have a lifecycle and are able to listen to events (via postMessage).
 This has been handle as well as part of the process, so your middleware can handle both the ServiceWorker lifecycle/events and requests.

 ## How I can use a middleware layer?
 Simple we follow again the express syntax, so you can just use: